-TASK/COMPETENCY DOES NOT MEET COMPETENCIES (AWARD 0-1 POINTS) MEETS COMPETENCIES (AWARD 2-3 POINTS) EXCEEDS COMPETENCIES (AWARD 4-5 POINTS) Interacts courteously and diplom Exhibits flexibility in anchoring ne Makes presentations and speaks Develops communication protoc Uses communication to create a Establishes and maintains effect consensus around the need for c b description related to: Relationship Lea atically with students, school and system ew approaches in the culture, while display s before groups of all ages ols, ensuring that appropriate channels of positive school image and build a positive ive working relationships with employees, employees, and the general public ying sensitivity and respect for others' poin communication are utilized to reach stake atmosphere where relationships can thriv students, community groups, and others a its of view holders /e What are some ways you communicate with stakeholders in order to promote support for school improvement?
+MEETS COMPETENCIES (AWARD 2-3 POINTS)

+Requirements specified in the job description related to: Relationship Leader

+Interacts courteously and diplomatically with students, school and system employees, and the general public

+Exhibits flexibility in anchoring new approaches in the culture, while displaying sensitivity and respect for others' points of view

+Makes presentations and speaks before groups of all ages

+Develops communication protocols, ensuring that appropriate channels of communication are utilized to reach stakeholders

+Uses communication to create a positive school image and build a positive atmosphere where relationships can thrive

+Establishes and maintains effective working relationships with employees, students, community groups, and others along with building collegiality and consensus around the need for change

+Builds engaging relationships with external partners and alliances to implement change

+What are some ways you communicate with stakeholders in order to promote support for school improvement?

 Give examples of how you have developed partnerships with external stakeholders?
 How do you sustain and maximize these partnerships?

 What, in your opinion, are the most important ingredients in developing and maintaining a positive working relationship with parents, employees, community groups, and students?

 Provides little or no evidence of having experiences developing and nurturing stakeholder relationships.

 Displays inadequate communication skills: i.e. appears distracted and ill-atease, responses are not consistent with questions asked, does not speak clearly, lacks confidence, uses negative body language, does not maintain eye contact when responding.

 Is unable to effectively articulate how he/she has established and maintained successful working relationships with supervisors, employees, students, and others.

 Does not mention the need for building collegiality and consensus around the need for change.

 Provides some evidence of having experiences developing and nurturing stakeholder relationships and can give some insight into how to sustain and maximize partnerships.

 Uses acceptable communication skills: i.e. listens and responds appropriately, speaks clearly, body language is congruous with responses, responds with eye contact.

 Articulates how he/she has established and maintained successful working relationships with supervisors, employees, students, and others and includes the importance of building collegiality and consensus around the need for change.

 Provides significant evidence of having experiences developing and nurturing stakeholder relationships, is able to articulate steps in this process, and provides a wealth of insight into how he/she has strategically sustained and maximized partnerships.

 Uses outstanding communication skills: listens intently, speaks clearly and with confidence, smiles when appropriate, has warm body language, responds with eye contact, answers the questions that are asked, puts others at ease in the interview process.

 Provides anecdotal evidence of how he/she has established and maintained successful working relationships with supervisors, employees, students, and others.
 Refers to the need for collegiality and consensus as critical to enacting sustainable change.